Flow Allocation Games: Edge-ranking games.

+The next theorem shows that a number of natural decision and optimization problems in edge-ranking games are indeed computationally intractable.
+Note that for unit-ranking games, these problems are either trivial (a strong equilibrium always exists) or can be solved in polynomial time (compute a strong equilibrium that represents a profile with maximum total flow).

+\begin{theorem} In an edge-ranking game the following problems are strongly \classNP-hard: \begin{compactenum} \item Deciding whether a pure Nash equilibrium exists or not. \item Deciding whether a strong equilibrium exists or not. \item Computing a pure Nash equilibrium, when it is guaranteed to exist. \item Computing a strong equilibrium, when it is guaranteed to exist. \item Computing a strategy profile $\vecpi$ that maximizes $\rev(\vecpi)$. \item For a given strategy profile $\vecpi$, deciding whether a given node has a best response resulting in utility at least $k$. \end{compactenum} \end{theorem}

-We start by proving hardness for computing a pure Nash or a strong equilibrium when it is guaranteed to exist.
+\begin{proof} We start by proving hardness for computing a pure Nash or a strong equilibrium when it is guaranteed to exist.

-\paragraph{Hardness of Computing Nash or Strong Equilibria.} Consider an instance $I$ of the problem \ThreeDM. $I$ is given by a finite set $T$ with $|T|=3k$ and a set $U \subseteq T \times T \times T$.
-Karp~\cite{Karp72} proved it is strongly \classNP-complete to decide whether there is a subset $W \subseteq U$ such that $|W| = k$ and no two elements of $W$ have a non-empty intersection.
+\paragraph{Hardness of computing Nash or strong equilibria.} Consider an instance $I$ of the problem \ThreeDM. $I$ is given by a finite set $T$ with $|T|=3k$ and a set $U \subseteq T \times T \times T$. \cite{Karp72} proved it is strongly \classNP-complete to decide whether there is a subset $W \subseteq U$ such that $|W| = k$ and no two elements of $W$ have a non-empty intersection.
 The existence of such a set $|W|$ would be an exact cover of $T$.
-Given an instance $I$ of \ThreeDM, we construct an instance of an edge-ranking game as follows.
-Create a central vertex $v$.
-For each set $u \in U$, create a vertex $u$ and connect $v$ to $u$ by an edge $(v,u)$ with capacity $c((v,u))=3$.
-For each pair $t,u$ with $t \in T$, $u \in U$ and $t \in u$ we create a vertex $t$ and add an edge $(u,t)$ with capacity $c((u,t))=1$.
-Finally, we connect each element $t \in T$ by an edge $(t,v)$ with $c((t,v))=1$ to $v$.
+Given an instance $I$ of \ThreeDM, we construct an edge-ranking game as follows.
+Suppose there is a central node $v$.
+For each set $u \in U$, add a node $u$ and connect $v$ to $u$ by an edge $(v,u)$ with capacity $c((v,u))=3$.
+For each pair $t,u$ with $t \in T$, $u \in U$ and $t \in u$ add a node $t$ and add an edge $(u,t)$ with capacity $c((u,t))=1$.
+Finally, connect each element node $t \in T$ by an edge $(t,v)$ with $c((t,v))=1$ to $v$.

 The idea is that computing any pure Nash or strong equilibrium reduces to finding a best response for player $v$.
-This best response, however, gives total assets of $a_v = 3k$ if and only if $I$ has a solution.
+This best response, however, gives utility of $3k$ if and only if $I$ has a solution.
 Hence, by computing a pure Nash or strong equilbrium, we obtain a best response for $v$ and thereby a certificate as to whether $I$ is solvable or not (and vice versa).